OzanSahin92/20-20-20-helper/README.md

 - find a way to check if the screen is active
 	- based on screen inactivity pause the Timer
 	- if screen changed to active again, resume the Timer or restart it

+- write a 20-20-20.service file to create a systemd service
 - write tests
 - add CI with Dockerfile